wikipathways/pvjs/README.md

 Fork the [WikiPathways repo for pvjs](https://github.com/wikipathways/pvjs/fork) by clicking the "Fork" button on the upper right.
 Github will create a fork of pvjs for you and take you to your newly created fork.
 On your newly created fork, find the "HTTPS clone URL," copy it, open a terminal on your dev machine and enter the following command:

 ```
-$ cd ~/Sites/ #or another directory of your choice
 $ git clone https://github.com/YOUR-GITHUB-ACCOUNT/pvjs.git #replace with the HTTPS clone URL you copied
 $ cd pvjs
 ```